 Assessment of Results

 The timing at which there is an increase in black colonies is relative to the viability drop.
 In biological aging, ROS must be low enough such that DNA damage is suppressed before there is a substantial drop in viability.
 Conversely, the H2O2 treated cells dosage has more of an immediate effect on the robustness of the cell.
-Viability drops more rapidly due in H2O2-treated cells because ROS levels are increased via the external elevation of H2O2 and the inhibition of superoxide dismutase activity (SOD) (Figure 1).
+Viability drops more rapidly due in H2O2-treated cells because ROS levels are increased via the external elevation of H2O2 and the inhibition of superoxide dismutase activity (SOD) (Weinberger et al. 2010) (Figure 1).

+We also showed that cells with better mitotic asymmetry have a longer life span.
+It is rare that budding produces two identical daughter cells.
+Daughter cells may harbor the same genetic information, but may have an uneven distribution of proteins and other intracellular molecules ().

 Future directions include testing gene deletion mutants with H2O2.
 MSN2/4 has been shown to be vital to the pathway for extending CLS in yeast.
 This gene product functions by upregulating genes that enable the cell tolerate stress.
 SOD2 activity, for example, is increased and extends life span during this process, but can also reduce CLS if it is expressed excessively (Medvedik and Sinclair 2007).Conversely, the Weinberger model proposes that inhibition of SOD activity can result in the increase of ROS levels and reduce CLS in yeast (Weinberger et al. 2010).
 If the SOD gene is deleted, we should see similar Cv and Cb patterns to the ones reported in this current project.
 Under the same experimental conditions, deleting SOD and eliminating its action may also increase superoxide levels.